Description & Apply

 • Participate in formal and informal planning meetings during and after school hours.

-• Contribute to all school community duties such as lunch/recess and the Quiet Start program, gaining opportunities to facilitate Social Emotional Learning.
+• Contribute to school community duties such as lunch/recess, gaining opportunities to facilitate Social Emotional Learning.

 • Support school-wide equity initiatives and participate in faculty committees.